S7viks/olynk-website/SUPABASE_SETUP.md

 1. **Go to your Supabase Dashboard**
    - Navigate to https://supabase.com/dashboard
-   - Select your project: `bmfakoiiebmgsgdtimwdu`
+   - Select your project (or create a new one)

 2. **Run the Database Schema**
    - Go to the SQL Editor in your Supabase dashboard